NCAR/climate-primer-water/doc/introduction.rst

     -  What are the implications of having to link multiple models, for example, a hydrological model that produces water temperature with a reservoir operations model?

-    The answers may determine whether the study has a good chance for successful completion.
+    The answers may determine whether the project has a good chance for successful completion.

     Climate change itself may influence the choices you make for modeling and analyzing data for your study.
 For example, water temperature in a stream that has been controlled by groundwater input historically may need to be controlled by reservoir releases in the future.
 Such a study may require detailed information about the time evolution of variables as the climate changes.
 Model issues may pose constraints, making certain approaches impractical given your project resources.